mariana-m23/Library_README/README.md

 # Library_README
 ### A program that was created for the libraries of SmallTownX, it includes a new electronic rental system.
 The program displays the many books that are offered to be borrowed by three libraries in the town.
- #### This program was created by Isabella Villareal and Mariana Lozano.
+ #### This program was created by Isabel Villareal and Mariana Lozano.

 #### Description:
 The program we created uses the Library and Book classes that were provided at the beginning.
 It includes all the books from the Catalog File to allow the user a variety of book genres and choices.